Towards precision cosmology with Voids x CMB correlations (I): Roman-Agora mock catalogs and pipeline validation: Methodology

 \subsubsection{{a) Halo catalog preprocessing: \\Parameter Computation and Subsampling.}}

-To extend the parameter space beyond halo mass, we couple the \textsc{MultiDark Planck 2} halos embedded in \textsc{Agora} to the \textsc{UniverseMachine} galaxy formation model \citep{behroozi2019universemachine}, which predicts stellar mass ($\rm M_*$) and star formation rate (SFR) for each subhalo.
+We begin by coulping the \textsc{MultiDark Planck 2} halos embedded in \textsc{Agora} to the \textsc{UniverseMachine} galaxy formation model \citep{behroozi2019universemachine}, which predicts stellar mass ($\rm M_*$) and star formation rate (SFR) for each subhalo.
 From these, we assign stellar mass and the specific star formation rate ${\rm sSFR= SFR}/\rm{M}_*$ to each halo in \textsc{Agora}, and use the bimodal sSFR distribution in the $\rm{M}_*$–sSFR plane \citep{blanton2009physical} to distinguish between star-forming galaxies (including ELGs) and quenched galaxies (including LRGs), following the same approach as \texttt{Skyline} \citep{JB2023}.

-We then mask the \textsc{Agora} simulation to match the \emph{Roman} survey footprint and subsample it to the expected \emph{Roman} galaxy number density, so that the number of \textsc{Agora} parent halos (subhalos) equals the number of central (satellite) galaxies in the \emph{Roman} raw mock catalog.
+Then we mask the \textsc{Agora} simulation to match the \emph{Roman} survey footprint and subsample it to the expected \emph{Roman} raw galaxy number density, so that the number of \textsc{Agora} parent halos (subhalos) equals the number of central (satellite) galaxies in the \emph{Roman} raw mock catalog.
 The subsampling serves several purposes.
-First, by reducing the number of halos, it creates more manageable files which speed up the performance of KDTrees.
-Second, it ensures a fair comparison between the \emph{Roman} reference catalog, which containts only galaxies, and \textsc{Agora}, which contains halos.
-Subsampling allows us to select a subset of halos that could correspond to potential observed galaxies and also ensures that environmental indicators are computed consistently between the datasets, since these metrics depend on the tracer bias when not derived from the underlying dark matter field.
-Later on, with the \emph{analog matching} algorithm, we would further bias this selection towards something that resembles the dust-filtered \emph{Roman} mock catalog.
-We consider, however, that this step poses a more realistic baseline to compare with.
-Third, explore how different subsampling strategies or tracer selections in the \textsc{Agora} simulation affect the performance and robustness of the analog-matching algorithm.
+First, by reducing the number of halos, it creates more manageable files which speed up the performance of the KDTrees.
+Second, it ensures a fair comparison between the \emph{Roman} reference catalog, which contains only galaxies, and \textsc{Agora}, which contains halos.
+Subsampling allows us to select a subset of halos representing potential observed galaxies and also ensures that environmental indicators are computed consistently between the datasets, since these metrics depend on the tracer bias when not derived from the underlying dark matter field.
+Later on, with the \emph{analog matching} algorithm, we would further bias this selection towards something that resembles the dust-filtered \emph{Roman} mock catalog but we consider this step poses a more realistic and consistent baseline.
+Third, it allows us to explore how different subsampling strategies or tracer selections in the \textsc{Agora} simulation affect the performance of the \emph{analog matching} algorithm.

 Using the baryonic properties mapped onto \textsc{Agora}, we subsample the halo catalogs in four ways: ranking halos by their assigned stellar mass or choosing them randomly, and in each case selecting either the full halo population (hosts of all-type galaxies) or only halos labeled as ELG hosts (see Figure \ref{fig:UM_vs_galacticus_prop}).